Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 - Have the most recent version of [Azure IoT Explorer](https://github.com/Azure/azure-iot-explorer/releases) installed (more instructions can be found [here](https://docs.microsoft.com/en-us/azure/iot-pnp/howto-use-iot-explorer)) and connected to your Azure IoT Hub if running a Plug and Play sample:
   - *Executables:* `paho_iot_hub_pnp_sample`, `paho_iot_hub_pnp_component_sample`
 - Have the following build environment setup:
-  - For Linux based systems, have `make` and `gcc` installed.
-Have tools installed:
+  - For Linux based systems, have `make`, `gcc`, and tools installed:

     ```bash
     sudo apt-get update